Tenali: Education

 The primary and secondary school education is imparted by government, aided, and private schools, under the School Education Department of the state.
 As per the school information report for the academic year 2015–16, there are a total of 71 schools, comprising 26 private schools, 44 municipal schools, and 1 other type of school.
-The total number of students enrolled in primary, upper primary and high schools of the city is 11,544.
+The total number of students enrolled in primary, upper primary and high schools of the town is 11,544.

 Sri Vivekananda Central School, Adarsh Public School, Dr.K.K.R Gowtham St. John's Public School, Kendriya Vidyalaya, and Westberry School are some of the public and private schools under CBSE and state boards.
-Yalavarthy Veda Pathashala, one of the oldest vedic schools founded in 1894, is located in Gandhi Nagar area of the city.
+Yalavarthy Veda Pathashala, one of the oldest vedic schools founded in 1894, is located in Gandhi Nagar area of the town.

 There are 20 private aided junior colleges, such as the Taluk Junior college, the JMJ college for Women, the VSR and NVR college, and the Dr. B. R. Ambedkar Memorial Junior college.
 Additionally, fourteen unaided junior colleges provide undergraduate education.
 The JMJ college for women and the VSR and NVR college are the two autonomous colleges under Acharya Nagarjuna University.
 There are colleges for different fields of study, such as nursing, Government Industrial Training Institute, and other institutes for vocational courses.

 Sports

-The city has an indoor sports complex for Badminton, Tennis and Volleyball at the Chenchupet area.
+The town has an indoor sports complex for Badminton, Tennis and Volleyball at the Chenchupet area.

-Sports personalities from the city include National Senior Chess Silver Medalist International Master CRG Krishna, National Challengers Championship winner and chess master S. Ravi Teja and weightlifter Sai Revathi Ghattamaneni, a gold medalist at Senior Nationals in the 63-kg category.
+Sports personalities from the town include National Senior Chess Silver Medalist International Master CRG Krishna, National Challengers Championship winner and chess master S. Ravi Teja and weightlifter Sai Revathi Ghattamaneni, a gold medalist at Senior Nationals in the 63-kg category.